TomazMPP/TomazMPP/README.md

 ## Archive
 ### [Puros.me](https://github.com/TomazMPP/puros.me)
 *(Built for learning purposes) Puros.me is a modern web application that allows users to create personalized portfolio pages and showcase their projects through a single, customizable link.
 It offers a seamless experience for professionals to display their work and track engagement.
-Built with NextJS, Typescript, React, Tailwind, Firebase.
+Built with Next.js, Typescript, React, Tailwind, Firebase.